Packages, punch cards, passes— oh my! 🎟📦🎁

 Next, we can specify the Usage and Eligibility preferences.

 📍 Package Expiry: How long the package is valid for.
 After the package expires, it is no longer available to be redeemed (even if there are uses remaining).
 Leave the checkbox blank for a package with no expiry, or enable and select a timeframe the package will be valid for.

 📍 Quantity: The number of “uses” or “punches” that are available to be redeemed for this particular package.

 Given the settings above, our package is good for a total of 10 uses, and will expire 1 year from the date that it is invoiced.

-📍 Auto-Select Package for Patient: If a patient (a) has a valid package and (b) is booking online, if (c) this option is enabled, then Jane will automatically apply the package to the appointment upon booking.
+📍 Automatically Redeem Online: If a patient (a) has a valid package and (b) is booking online, if (c) this option is enabled, then Jane will automatically apply the first available package to the appointment upon booking.
 This is a handy setting that can help save a bit of time for your administrative staff.

 Now that our package is taking shape, we can specify which sessions are eligible to be redeemed under this particular package deal.
 The options in the Eligible Items field are pre-populated based on the existing Treatments and Classes that you have set up for your clinic.

 In the case of our Acupuncture 10-Pack, we want to specify that this package is good to be redeemed for either an initial or a subsequent treatment.

 Jane will display the length of time and default price that has been set for those items.